This post may contain affiliate links. As an Amazon Associate, I earn from qualifying purchases.

-Decorative Easter eggs aren’t just for the kids…they can be fun for the adults too!
-Find out how to use washi tape to make eggs so pretty that you’ll want to put them on display!
+Easter egg decorating isn’t just for kids…it’s fun for the adults too!
+Find out how to make easy washi tape eggs that doubles as beautiful Easter decor.

 The great part about these Easter eggs is that they’re so inexpensive to make too.
 All you need are a few supplies and some hollowed out eggs* and you’re good to go.

 *You don’t have to use hollowed out eggs but you can reuse these as Easter decor again next year if you do.

 - Gold washi tape

 - Mod Podge (optional)